Download Zipped Enrolled WordPerfect HB0111.ZIP

 (1) (a) Each municipality, except a municipality operating under a council-mayor form of

-government, shall have a governing body [which] that consists of:
+government, shall have a governing body [

 (i) in a five-member council form of government, five council members, of which one is a